 What other things do you do now, and how does mountain biking fit into that?

-I am currently working for Outdoor Academy, primarily with young people excluded from mainstream education during term-time, and expeditions and camps during the holiday periods.
-The programme is pretty varied from the delivery of Outdoor Education, The Duke of Edinburgh’s Award and Sports Leaders' Award.
+I am currently working for Outdoor Academy, primarily with young people excluded from mainstream education during term-time, and then expeditions and camps during the holiday periods.
+The programme is pretty varied and includes the delivery of outdoor education, the Duke of Edinburgh’s Award and Sports Leaders Award.
 Mountain biking plays a huge part in all of the groups I work with because it's something they want to do and they are enthusiastic about it.

 A few months back, Outdoor Academy purchased a mountain bike pump track and a series of bikes suitable for the younger generation.
 These have proved to be a big hit and has got young people who have never ridden a bike before enjoying the experience it offers.

 So would you say that your mountain biking has changed over the time you have been riding?